-If something has happened to your computer recently that caused it to fail, you may be able to fix it by running Windows System Restore.
-Whether the problem resulted from a virus, a Windows update, some software you installed, or any unknown cause, System Restore will put your computer back to the way it was at some point in the past.
-It will not remove any files that you created in those past few days.
+If something has happened to your computer recently that caused it to fail, you may be able to fix it by running Windows System Restore to put your computer back to the way it was at some point in the past.

 - Click the “Start” or “Windows” button in the lower left corner.

-The process will take a while to copy files.
+- The process will take a while to copy files.
 It should restart your computer when it is finished, and hopefully your computer will work normally after that.
-The Restore process will not erase any files that you have created or changed since that date; it will only undo system changes that have happened since then.

 If you have questions, please email email@example.com.Tags: Windows